top of page

 While you walk listen to the audio trail guide for each stop and discover historical context.

-App works on ios phones.
+App works on Android phones.
 (Android users should use the audio recording in next section.)

-For Android phone users, let Margery and John Paston be your tour guides by linking to this page and press the play button on recording below, listen in conjunction with the route map.
-(This is the same audio tour available on the ios phone app.)
+For ios users or desktop viewers, let Margery and John Paston be your tour guides by linking to this page and press the play button below (courtesy of Collisions Theatre).
+This is the same audio tour as available on the Android phone app.

 Enhance your walk experience